 Joseph Pilates also wrote two books.
-“Your Health: A Corrective System of Exercising that Revolutionizes the Entire Field of Physical Education” was published in 1934.
-A small book (around 64 pages), this is where he included theories and principles about fitness and draw on the concept of a balanced body.
+His first book, “Your Health: A Corrective System of Exercising that Revolutionizes the Entire Field of Physical Education”, was published in 1934.
+A small book (around 64 pages), this is where he included theories and principles about fitness, where he drew on the concept of a balanced body.

 The Philosophy Behind the Pilates Method